ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. data:: objc.options.deprecation_warnings

-      When 0 (the default) the bridge will not emit deprecation warnings, otherwise the value should be one of the :data:`MAC_OS_X_VERSION_10_N` constants and the bridge will emit a deprecation warning for APIs that were deprecated in the SDK (or earlier).
+      When ``"0.0"`` (the default) the bridge will not emit deprecation warnings, otherwise the value should be a platform version in the form of a string (e.g. ``"10.15"``)
+      and the bridge will emit a deprecation warning for APIs that were deprecated in the SDK (or earlier).

+      Set to :data:`None` or ``"0.0"`` to disable warnings.

       Deprecation warnings are emitted using the :mod:`warnings` module, using the warning :class:`objc.ApiDeprecationWarning`.

       .. versionadded:: 3.3

+      .. versionchanged: 10.0

+         The value for this option is now a string instead of an integer.

   .. data:: objc.options.structs_indexable